Is This It: Commercial

 Is This It was a commercial success and entered the UK Albums Chart at number two after first week sales of 48,393 copies.
 The record was listed at number 71 on the UK Albums Chart for 2001 and was certified gold by the British Phonographic Industry after charting continuously from its release in August to the end of the year.
 In the US, Is This It entered the Billboard 200 at number 74 after selling 16,000 units in the first week.
-20,000 copies were shipped in America per week from October 2001 to January 2002, when a performance by the Strokes on nationwide TV show Saturday Night Live caused a temporary rise in sales.
+20,000 copies were shipped in America per week from October 2001 to January 2002, when a performance by the Strokes on the nationwide TV show Saturday Night Live caused a temporary rise in sales.
 A 60% increase allowed the album to reach a peak of number 33 on the Billboard 200 from its previous high of 63.

 Is This It was certified gold by the Recording Industry Association of America in February 2002 for shipments of 500,000 copies in the US, and by the Canadian Recording Industry Association in April for 50,000 units in Canada.
 In 2002, the album attained platinum status in the UK and in Australia for sales of 300,000 and 70,000 copies respectively.
 The average US weekly sales were 7,000 by October 2002, when the reissue of the album with a bonus DVD caused an increase.
 By October 2003, the record had spent 58 weeks on the Billboard 200 since its release two years earlier, selling 900,000 copies in America; two million copies were sold worldwide.
 Is This It was certified platinum in Canada in 2004 after 100,000 units were shipped there.
 By the start of 2006, the album had sold over 600,000 copies in UK and over one million units in the US.